-The CARIN Alliance is a non-partisan, multi-sector alliance co-founded by former National Coordinators for Health IT, Dr. David Blumenthal and Dr. David Brailer; former White House Chief Technology Officer, Aneesh Chopra; and former Utah Governor, Secretary of Health and Human Services, Michael Leavitt.
-The Alliance comprises stakeholders representing all areas of the health care delivery system including government, providers, payers, health systems, consumers, patient advocates, EHR providers and third-party consumer solutions.
-CARIN's vision is to advance the ability for consumers and their authorized caregivers to easily get, use, and share their digital health information when, where, and how they want to achieve their goals.
+As background, the CARIN Alliance11 is a non-partisan, multi-sector alliance co-founded by former National Coordinators for Health IT, Dr. David Blumenthal and Dr. David Brailer; former White House Chief Technology Officer, Aneesh Chopra; and former Utah Governor and Secretary of Health and Human Services, the Honorable Michael Leavitt.
+The Alliance comprises stakeholders representing all areas of the health care delivery system including government, providers, payers, health systems, consumers, patient and caregiver advocates, electronic health record providers, consumer platform companies, and third-party consumer application solutions.
+The CARIN Alliance's vision is to advance the ability for consumers and their authorized caregivers to easily get, use, and share their digital health information when, where, and how they want to achieve their goals.